portworx/px-dev/px_commandline.md

 ```
 export PATH=/opt/pwx/bin:$PATH
 ```
-Now you can just type ```pxctl``` and we're ready to start.
+Now you can just type ```pxctl``` and you're ready to start.

-## Status: overall node and cluster status
+## Status: Overall Node and Cluster Status
 You can see the total storage capacity through pxctl status.
-In the example below, a three node cluster has a global capacity of 413 GiB.
+In the example below, a three-node cluster has a global capacity of 413 GiB.
 The node on which we ran the pxctl command contributes 256 GiB to that global capacity.

-As nodes join the cluster, pxctl will report the updated global capacity.
+As nodes join the cluster, pxctl reports the updated global capacity.

 Example of the status summary from the first node:
 ```